victorantos/AngJobs/README.md

 ## Search for jobs in the Hacker News monthly "Ask HN: Who is hiring?" threads

-- Transition to Avalonia UI
+- Transition to VuePress
-- Build MacOS app
+- Import HN jobs
 -